 |Allows you to organize different skills while downplaying any gaps in employment||Doesn’t include specific employers, or dates of employment|

-Combination Resumes: A combination resume takes the best of a chronological resume and the best of a functional resume and combines them into one.
+Combination Resumes: A combination resume takes the best of a chronological resume and the best of a functional resume.
 Use this type of resume to highlight specific skills in the main body, with a list of employers/employment history below.

 |Emphasize skills/achievements earned in a variety of jobs||May become disjointed if not created well|